 She has secured in excess of £9m research funding from organisations including the European Union, Engineering and Physical Sciences Research Council (EPSRC) and InnovateUK.

-In July 2017, she was selected by the EPSRC to head ORE Supergen Hub, a programme supported by government and industry which aims to pull together leading figures in wave, tidal and offshore wind to share skills and expertise to address the many synergies and research challenges.
+She was selected by the EPSRC to head the Supergen ORE Hub, a programme supported by government and industry which aims to pull together leading figures in wave, tidal and offshore wind to share skills and expertise to address the many synergies and research challenges.